turingschool-examples/challenges/deaf_grandma.markdown

 In your code you'll definitely need to use `if` and likely an `elsif` and `else`.
 Whenever you're ready to exit the program, set `ready_to_quit` to `true`.

+Also remember that `gets` is the "inverse" method of `puts` -- while `puts` outputs information to the terminal, `gets` captures information from the user by presenting a command prompt and allowing them to type input.